Laocoön and His Sons: Restorations

-In the 1980s the statue was dismantled and reassembled, again with the Pollak arm incorporated.
-The restored portions of the children's arms and hands were removed.
+In the 1980s, the statue was dismantled and reassembled, again with the Pollak arm incorporated.
+The restored portions of the sons' arms and hands were removed.
 In the course of disassembly, it was possible to observe breaks, cuttings, metal tenons, and dowel holes which suggested that in antiquity, a more compact, three-dimensional pyramidal grouping of the three figures had been used or at least contemplated.
 According to Seymour Howard, both the Vatican group and the Sperlonga sculptures "show a similar taste for open and flexible pictorial organization that called for pyrotechnic piercing and lent itself to changes at the site, and in new situations".

 The more open, planographic composition along a plane, used in the restoration of the Laocoön group, has been interpreted as "apparently the result of serial reworkings by Roman Imperial as well as Renaissance and modern craftsmen".
 A different reconstruction was proposed by Seymour Howard, to give "a more cohesive, baroque-looking and diagonally-set pyramidal composition", by turning the older son as much as 90°, with his back to the side of the altar, and looking towards the frontal viewer rather than at his father.
 The findings Seymour Howard documented do not change his belief about the organization of the original.
 But dating the reworked coil ends by measuring the depth of the surface crust and comparing the metal dowels in the original and reworked portions allows one to determine the provenance of the parts and the sequence of the repairs.
 Other suggestions have been made.